Beyond scalar QED radiative corrections: the $\rho^{\pm}-\rho^0$ width difference, FSR corrections and their impact on $\Delta a_{\mu}^{\rm HVP, LO}[\tau]$: The width difference of rho mesons

+The first term of Eq. (\ref{delg}) calculated in this work is going to be used in the last section to evaluate the contribution of the $\Delta \Gamma_{\rho\pi\pi(\gamma)}$ in Table \ref{tabla2} via Eqs. (\ref{amutau},\ref{rib-factor}).

-In our previous work \cite{Flores-Baez:2007vnd}, we have computed the radiative corrections $\delta_{+,0}$ using the scalar QED approximation (point electromagnetic interactions of pions and rho mesons).
+In our previous work \cite{Flores-Baez:2007vnd}, we have computed the radiative corrections $\delta_{+,0}$ using the sQED approximation (point electromagnetic interactions of pions and rho mesons).
 Furthermore, in the calculation of virtual corrections, only the so-called convection terms \cite{Meister:1963zz} were included for the electromagnetic vertices of charged particles, which give results that are ultraviolet finite, gauge-invariant and contain all infrared loop divergencies.
 The calculation of $\delta_0-\delta_+$ reported in Ref. \cite{Flores-Baez:2007vnd} led to $\Delta \Gamma_{\rho}[\pi\pi(\gamma)]\Big|_{\rm \delta_0-\delta_+}=+1.82(20)$ MeV, where a 10\% uncertainty was associated \cite{Davier:2010fmf} to account for missing structure-dependent effects in loop corrections.
 Therefore, the calculation of the structure-dependent loop corrections will help reduce that uncertainty.
+If we add to this result the IB correction due to the pion mass difference (last term within square brackets in Eq. (\ref{delg}), we get $\Delta \Gamma_{\rho}[\pi\pi(\gamma)]= +0.76(20)$ MeV, as it was discussed in \cite{Davier:2010fmf}.